 Shelter / Hiking

+Bugging out on foot into the woods is a bit of a fantasy.
 You’re more likely to be sleeping in cars, buildings, or your own home than in the wilderness.
+Wilderness is a last resort.
 Preparing for on-foot or woods survival requires a different approach focusing on minimalism and lightweight.
-Since you can only take what you can carry, that limits how prepared you can be.
+Realistically, someone bugging out into their own property will cache goods there ahead of time.
+Otherwise you can only take what you can carry, and that severely limits how prepared you can be.
 Further, cold weather and questionable availability of food, not to mention running into hostile people, further reduce chances of survival in the wild.
-Therefore roughing it out in nature or wandering around as a hobo is ill advised.

 For outdoor shelter, a lightweight tent or tarp and a military thermal casualty blanket as a ground sheet suffices.
 And carrying all this requires a good backpack, like a hiking backpack in the 45-100 liter range.
 Remember to keep the total weight under 30% of your healthy bodyweight or you won’t be walking far.

 Research hiking, mountaineering, bushcraft, and orienteering to get accustomed with the types of variables involved in traversing the land.
-If your main aim is to travel while avoiding people and ambushes, then investing in a portable infrared thermal scope can be of value since it lets you detect body heat signatures from hundreds of yards away even at night.
+If your main aim is to travel while avoiding people and ambushes, and you have the cash, then investing in a portable infrared thermal scope can be of value since in open air (i.e. not through glass) it lets you detect body heat signatures from hundreds of yards away even at night.

 Fitness, Knowledge, Teamwork